kevin0120/mix/CONTRIBUTING.md

 ## Input Plugins

 This section is for developers who want to create new collection inputs.
-Telegraf is entirely plugin driven.
+Rush is entirely plugin driven.
 This interface allows for operators to pick and chose what is gathered and makes it easy for developers to create new ways of generating metrics.